 The total flyable distance is 8km.
 When flying below the point to the left of takeoff, be wary of the slight rotor which has claimed many kites.

-Flying to the Rip should only be attempted when the wind is off to the right (south) at takeoff.
+Flying to the Rip should only be attempted when the wind is off to the right (west) at takeoff.

 The dangers to watch out for are: